sfu-discourse-lab/GenderGapTracker/research_dashboard/README.md

 ```

 ## Deployment
 The app is deployed using `nginx` (for load balancing incoming HTTP traffic) and `gunicorn` (to allow asynchronous calls via multiple workers).
-The below steps assume that the `nginx` daemon is already set up on the remote machine instance, along with a system service to start/stop gunicorn.
+The below steps assume that the `nginx` daemon is already set up on the remote machine instance, along with a system service to start/stop `gunicorn`.

 ### Update to the latest code version
 `sudo` to the approved user `g-tracker` on the deployment server, and `git pull` the latest version of the code.